kblocksio/kblocks/docs/src/engines/wing.md

 The input schema is automatically derived from the Wing struct named `<Kind>Spec`.
 For example, if your resource kind is `Bing`, the CLI looks for a struct named `BingSpec`.

-The `KBLOCKS_SYSTEM_ID` environment variable contains the kblocks system name.
+The `KBLOCKS_SYSTEM_ID` environment variable contains the Kblocks system name.

 ## Implementation